Interview Query

 Advertisements that advocate social change, whether political or non-political, are grouped into the “political ad campaigns list.”
 As such, it is vital to distinguish these two categories from each other.

-In this dataset, various ad campaigns from Facebook were collected, including their HTML code, metadata and their “political” or “not political” classification.
+In this dataset, various ad campaigns from Meta were collected, including their HTML code, metadata, and their “political” or “not political” classification.
 Do note that the classification is not made by hand but rather by a machine learning classifier.

 One project idea is to utilize this dataset and build neural networks to improve the current AI.
-Moreover, you can use the dataset for an AI that develops political ad campaigns from scratch (like the dalle mini, which is admittedly an ambitious project).
-The dataset also contains the necessary metadata and HTML code that one can use for training neural networks or building a classification project.
+Moreover, you can use the dataset for an AI developing political ad campaigns from scratch (like the Dalle mini, which is an ambitious project).
+The dataset also contains the necessary metadata and HTML code to train neural networks or build a classification project.

-4. A Dataset Compiling Removed Domestic Facebook Pages
+9. A Dataset Compiling Removed Domestic Meta Pages

-Facebook in 2018 removed hundreds of US political pages for inauthentic activity (i.e., political spam).
-The social media dataset below contains daily engagement metrics of three specific removed political pages:
+In 2018, Meta removed hundreds of US political pages for inauthentic activity (i.e., political spam).
+The social media data set below contains daily engagement metrics of three specific removed political pages:

 • Right Wing News